pantheon-systems/documentation/source/content/videos/terminus.md

 If it can be accomplished in the Pantheon dashboard, it can probably be accomplished with Terminus.

 You can also execute Drupal or WordPress-specific commands using Drush or WP-CLI.
-For example, the command  `terminus drush` followed by the site name and environment, then `user-create -- newuser1` with the email address of the user, can be used to create a new Drupal user.
+For example, the command  `terminus drush` followed by the site name and environment, then `user-create newuser1` with the email address of the user, can be used to create a new Drupal user.

-Update WordPress plugins by running `terminus wp` the site name and environment, `-- plugin update --all`, to update all.
+Update WordPress plugins by running `terminus wp` the site name and environment, `plugin update --all`, to update all.

 Terminus also makes it easy to automate tasks.
 In this example, we’ve scripted a set of Terminus commands to identify, install, and test WordPress updates.
 If the tests pass, as they do here, our script pushes the WordPress updates to our Live environment.